How To Use Intermittent Fasting (IF) To Boost Testosterone [Before & After Pics]

-You can optimize your hormone profile while simultaneously reaching separate goals:
+You can optimize your hormone profile while simultaneously reaching different goals:

 - Weight Loss

-One of the best things about intermittent fasting is that a huge percentage of people doing it are able to lose weight without counting calories.
+One of the best things about intermittent fasting is that the vast majority of people doing it can lose weight without counting calories.

-This is because when you limit the window of eating, it’s often hard to over consume due to the fact that after you eat for the first time after a fast, you tend to feel full faster.
+This is because when you limit the window of eating, it’s often hard to over-consume.
+After you eat for the first time after a fast, you tend to feel full faster.

-That being said, there are people who still struggle to lose weight with IF.
+That being said, some people still struggle to lose weight with IF.

 There are many possible options for someone in this situation, but the best way to overcome this issue is to count calories.